US, Vietnam firms hold business summit during Biden visit; AI deals unveiled

 By Phuong Nguyen and Francesco Guarascio

-HANOI, Sept 11 (Reuters) - Executives at top U.S. and Vietnamese firms in the semiconductor, tech and aviation sectors are meeting on Monday as part of U.S. President Joe Biden's visit to Hanoi, seeking to forge business partnerships with new deals in AI unveiled.
+HANOI, Sept 11 (Reuters) - Executives at top U.S. and Vietnamese firms in the semiconductor, tech and aviation sectors met on Monday as part of U.S. President Joe Biden's visit to Hanoi, seeking to forge business partnerships with new deals in AI unveiled.

-Senior executives from Google GOOGL.O, Intel INTC.O, Amkor AMKR.O, Marvell MRVL.O, GlobalFoundries GFS.O and Boeing BA.N are attending the Vietnam-U.S. Innovation & Investment Summit, according to a draft agenda that confirms a Reuters report.
+Senior executives from Google GOOGL.O, Intel INTC.O, Amkor AMKR.O, Marvell MRVL.O, GlobalFoundries GFS.O and Boeing BA.N attended the Vietnam-U.S. Innovation & Investment Summit, according to the meeting agenda.

+Biden reiterated at the meeting that the two countries were deepening cooperation in cloud computing, semiconductors and artificial intelligence, and stressed Vietnam was crucial for critical minerals supplies.

+The country has the world's second-biggest estimated deposits of rare earths, which are used in electric vehicles and wind turbines.

-The meeting, which follows a historic upgrade of diplomatic relations agreed on Sunday, underscores U.S. desire to boost Vietnam's global role.
+The meeting, which followed a historic upgrade of diplomatic relations agreed on Sunday, underscored U.S. desire to boost Vietnam's global role.
 This is particularly so in chipmaking with Washington seeking to reduce the sector's exposure to China-linked risks, including trade friction and tensions over Taiwan.

-U.S. State Secretary Antony Blinken and Vietnam's investment minister Nguyen Chi Dzung are chairing the meeting, which will be followed by discussions with Biden and Vietnam's Prime Minister Pham Minh Chinh, according to the agenda.
+U.S. State Secretary Antony Blinken and Vietnam's investment minister Nguyen Chi Dzung chaired the meeting, which was followed by discussions with Biden and Vietnam's Prime Minister Pham Minh Chinh.

 Newly unveiled deals by the White House include plans by Microsoft MSFT.O to make a "generative AI-based solution tailored for Vietnam and emerging markets."